Stamford University Bangladesh: Credit transfer

-Stamford university provide credit transfer facility for its students to different reputed foreign universities.
-The university has already transferred more than 100 students of BBA, MBA, CSE and CSI programs to different universities of the US, the UK, Canada and Australia.
-It has arranged joint degree programs and credit transfer programs with Claflin University, State University of New York and Monash University, Australia.
+The university provides credit transfer facility for its students to foreign universities.
+The university has transferred more than 100 students of BBA, MBA, CSE, and CSI programs to different universities of the US, the UK, Canada, and Australia.
+It has arranged joint degree programs and credit transfer programs with Claflin University, State University of New York, and Monash University, Australia.